BIAL's mission is to discover, develop and provide therapeutic solutions within the area of health.

 date of preparation November 2020

-This link will take you to a non-BIAL website.
-BIAL does not recommend, endorse or accept liability for sites controlled by third-parties.
+This link will take you to a non-BIAL UK website.
+BIAL UK does not recommend, endorse or accept liability for sites not controlled by BIAL UK.